foxglove/mcap/go/cli/mcap/README.md

 A basic command line tool to demonstrate the MCAP file format.
 See `mcap -h` for details:

-    A small utility for demonstration of the MCAP file format
+    A small utility for demonstration of the mcap file format

     Usage:
       mcap [command]

     Available Commands:
-      cat         Cat the messages in an MCAP file to stdout completion  Generate the autocompletion script for the specified shell convert     Convert a bag file to an MCAP file help        Help about any command
+      cat         Cat the messages in an mcap file to stdout completion  Generate the autocompletion script for the specified shell convert     Convert a bag file to an mcap file doctor      Check an mcap file structure
+      help        Help about any command
-      info        Report statistics about an MCAP file
+      info        Report statistics about an mcap file

     Flags:
           --config string   config file (default is $HOME/.mcap.yaml)